-The efficient processing of fibres, which are further processed into yarns and in turn woven or knitted to produce textiles, is dependent on a number of properties including the coefficient of surface friction and electrostatic charge.
-Control of these properties is achieved by applying a carefully controlled amount of an oil-based coating onto the fibres.
+The efficient processing of artificial fibres, which are further processed into yarns and in turn woven or knitted to produce textiles, is dependent on a number of properties including the coefficient of surface friction and electrostatic charge.
+Control of these properties is achieved by applying a carefully controlled amount of an oil-based coating onto synthetic fibres including acrylic fibre, polyester fibre, polypropylene fibre, polyamide fibre amongst others.

 These liquid coatings are applied at a variety of stages in the manufacturing process, sometimes as early as fibre extrusion in synthetic fibre manufacture, but sometimes as late as application to woven or non-woven fabrics.